rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/console/_index.en.md

 1. Go to `Settings` on the left hand menu.
 2. Click on `Relay` on the sub-menu.
 3. Click `+` next to `Relay Servers`.
-4. Enter the Relay server DNS address or IP address in the box which now shows and press Enter.
+4. Enter the Relay server DNS address or IP address in the box which now shows and press <kbd>Enter</kbd>.
 5. If you have more than one Relay server you can keep clicking `+` and adapt the Geo settings is required (remember and copy your key to the other servers).

 ## Set or change the license